Safeguarding Policy in

 No information will be shared with other people without permission of the person who is being abused, except in cases where (1) others may be at risk of abuse, or (2) if the person is not able to make decisions for themselves because of mental disability.

 If the abuse is also considered a crime by law, you should contact the police as well.
-If the police are involved, OH will work with them and with you in order to support the process in the best possible manner.
+If the police are involved, PB will work with them and with you in order to support the process in the best possible manner.

 We hope this document contributes to the safety of our members, our staff and our affiliates.
 With the continous surfacing of horrific scandals in the buddhist community, we find it important to make a firm stance against such atrocities.